dsa-ferreira/pyproducer/README.md

     topic = "some_topic100"
     dependencies = ['ExampleEvent']
 ```
+### PrevDatatype

-Currently, only the `PrevDatatype` is supported which simple reuses the field value of a previous event of the depedency.
-But more will be added soon!
+Reuses the field value of a previous event of the depedency.

+### IncreasingNumericDatatype & DecreasingNumericDatatype

+Increase or decrease a numeric field value of a previous event.

 #### Note
 Whenvever a dependency event is used by a dependent, it is removed from the previous events list, so it will only be used once.